University of Leicester: Development

 In recent years, the university has disposed of some of its poorer quality property in order to invest in new facilities, and is currently undergoing a £300+ million redevelopment.
 The new John Foster Hall of Residence opened in October 2006.
 The David Wilson Library, twice the size of the previous University Library, opened on 1 April 2008 and a new biomedical research building (the Henry Wellcome Building) has already been constructed.
-A complete revamp of the Percy Gee Student Union building was completed in September 2010, and another is underway, due for completion in spring 2020.
+A complete revamp of the Percy Gee Student Union building was completed in September 2010.
 Nixon Court was extended and refurbished in 2011.
+In the early 2020s the Freemen's Common accommodation was demolished, replaced with new accommodation named known collectively as both Freemen's Common and Freemen's, a multi-storey carpark and the Sir Bob Burgess Building, a building with learning facilities and offices that is shared across multiple departments of the university.

 Organisation

 The university's academic schools and departments are organised into colleges.
 In August 2015, the colleges were further restructured with the merging of Social Sciences and Arts, Humanities and Law to give the following structure:

 College of Life Sciences

 The college has the following academic schools: